 Browse courses to find something that interests you.

-Planning for effective public participation makes up Module 1 of the International Association for Public Participation (IAP2) qualification and is the first of two modules.
-After completing both Module 1 and Module 2 you will be awarded the IAP2 International certificate qualification - Foundations in Public Participation.
-These two IAP2 modules are delivered as follows:
+Planning for effective public participation makes up module 1 of the International Association for Public Participation (IAP2) qualification and is the first of two modules.
+After completing both modules 1 and 2 you will be awarded the IAP2 International certificate qualification - Foundations in Public Participation.
+The two IAP2 modules are delivered as follows:

-This IAP2 course will cover the five essential steps to planning for effective public participation including:
+This course will cover the five essential steps to planning for effective public participation including:

-At the completion of this IAP2 course, you will be able to:
+At the completion of the course, you will be able to:

-This IAP2 course has no prerequisites.
-After completing Module 1, you are encouraged to enrol into Foundations in Public Participation IAP2 Course: Module 2 which focuses on the Techniques for Effective Public Participation.
+This course has no prerequisites.
+After completing module 1, you are encouraged to enrol into Foundations in Public Participation IAP2 Course: Module 2 which focuses on the techniques for effective public participation.

-After completing both Module 1 and Module 2 you will be awarded the IAP2 International certificate qualification - Foundations in Public Participation.
+After completing both modules, you will be awarded the IAP2 International certificate qualification - Foundations in Public Participation.

-This IAP2 course can also be customised and delivered in-house.
+This course can also be customised and delivered in-house.
 Find out more >

 UTS is undertaking a number of social distancing initiatives, as informed by NSW Health advice, to help reduce social interactions in support of the government’s efforts to slow the spread of COVID-19.
 As part of this response, some of our short courses may be postponed to a later date.